d3nd3/asciiart-gl-vnc/README.md

 By the same creators as VirtualGL, this supports SharedMemory and acts as receiver for the X11 Image Transport method.
 Then this will compress the frames to the vncviewers, allowing for collaboration.
 ## :triangular_flag_on_post: ==TightVNC==
 This is an extremely ancient lightweight vncviewer, I like it because its not java based, unlike the turboVNC viewer.
 So on computers with limitted cpu budget, its handy.
+## :triangular_flag_on_post: ==My Thoughts on Optimal Solution==
+I like the non vnc-viewer edit solutions the best because of the issue where vncviewers do not receive cursor updates correctly from the client App.
+Like eg. in FirstPersonShooter games they center the mouse each frame.

+## :triangular_flag_on_post: ==The vnc viewer workaround for mouse glitch==